nmartin198/pyHS2MF6/docsrc/cs_cpmode.rst

    * In this example model, a volume-based relationship, or FTAB, is calibrated to calculate losses to groundwater from Reach #1 - #4.
-     Reach #5 coincides with Fort Terrett outcrop and so this reach is treated as gaining only.
+     Reach #5 coincides with Fort Terrett outcrop and so this reach is treated as gaining, only.
 The losses to groundwater for these four reaches are then a calculated HSPF model solution quantity which leaves the HSPF model.